ReMeF Symposium

 Future of Clean Energy

-During the symposium, scientists and experts converged to share pioneering insights into this emerging field.
-The event featured discussions on how Renewable Metal Fuels could address energy storage challenges, a critical barrier to achieving a 100% renewable energy landscape and meeting global climate goals like the Energy Strategy 2050.
+During the symposium, leading scientists and experts converged to share pioneering insights into this emerging field.
+Discussions focused on how Renewable Metal Fuels could overcome the energy storage barriers that stood in the way of a fully renewable energy system and the achievement of global climate targets, including the Energy Strategy 2050.
+Check out the gallery along with the presentations and posters from our speakers below.

 DAY 1